industrial-data-space/trusted-connector-documentation/docs/_docs/system_requirements.md

 ##### Supported Architectures

 The Trusted Connector supports x86 (64b), PowerPC, and ARM architectures (including a Raspberry Pi docker image).
-The application-layer _Core Platform_ runs either standalone or interacts with a Docker or trust\|me container management layer.
+The application-layer _Core Platform_ runs either standalone or interacts with a Docker or trustme container management layer.

 It is tested for the following platforms: